-Older buildings may comprise different construction materials from newer buildings, and may be in a poorer state of repair.
-The materials from which your premises are constructed and the quality of building work and state of repair could contribute to the speed with which any fire may spread, and potentially affect the escape routes the occupants will need to use.
+Older buildings may comprise different construction materials from newer buildings and may be in a poorer state of repair.
+The materials from which your premises are constructed, the quality of building work and state of repair could contribute to the speed with which any fire may spread, and potentially affect the escape routes the occupants will need to use.
 A fire starting in a building constructed mainly from combustible material will spread faster than one where fire-resisting construction materials have been used.

-If you wish to construct internal partitions or walls in your premises, perhaps to create a sales area or to divide up an office area, you should ensure that any new partition or wall does not obstruct any escape routes or fire exits, extend travel distances or reduce the sound levels of the fire alarm system.
+If you wish to construct internal partitions or walls in your premises, perhaps to divide up a meeting room, you should ensure that any new partition or wall does not obstruct any escape routes or fire exits, extend travel distances or reduce the sound levels of the fire alarm system.
 Any walls that affect the means of escape should be constructed of appropriate material.
 (Further technical information is provided in Appendix B.)

-Depending on the findings of your fire risk assessment, it may be necessary to protect the escape routes against fire and smoke by upgrading the construction of the floors, ceiling and walls to a fire-resisting standard.
+Depending on the findings of your fire risk assessment, it may be necessary to protect the escape routes against fire and smoke by upgrading the construction of the floors, ceiling and walls to be a fire-resisting standard.
 You should avoid having combustible wall and ceiling linings in your escape routes.
 For further information see Appendix B. You may need to seek advice from a competent person.
 Any structural alterations may require building regulation approval.